 As we made our way deeper into the bowls, I asked Trinh about her favorite Omaha pho spots.

-At the end of the meal, she called the pho “fine.”
-It was clear that she would be a very tough judge.
-After all, she’s been eating this soup for a lifetime.
+At the end of the meal, she calls the pho "fine."
+It's clear that she will be a very tough judge.
+After all, she's been eating this soup for a lifetime.

 Trinh left Vietnam in 1975 at age 26, two days before Saigon fell.